SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Computing_resources.md

 ### SBND data web directory

-The SBND data web directory is at <https://sbnd-data.fnal.gov>.\
+The SBND data web directory is at <https://sbnd-data.fnal.gov>.
 The site is currently only accessible via a browser when connected to the FNAL network (VPN included).
-We are in the process of changing this.\
+We are in the process of changing this.
 Its content is also readable directly from SBND GPVM\'s and FNALU as `/web/sites/s/sbnd-data.fnal.gov`.
-Direct write access is restricted, and can be requested asking the \"owner\" of the site.
+Direct write access is restricted, and can be requested asking the "owner" of the site.
 At time of writing, the site owners are [Andrzej Szelc](mailto:andrzej.szelc@manchester.ac.uk) and [Dominic Brailsford](mailto:d.brailsford@lancaster.ac.uk).